California Wrongful Death Attorney Sean F. Salamati

 Compensation for wrongful death

 There are no caps on the amount of damages that can be awarded in California.
+In survival actions, punitive damages may also be awarded by the court.
 Federal taxes on wrongful death claims in California may apply in certain circumstances.
-There is a statute of limitations that stipulates claimants must file suit within two years of the victim’s death.
+There is a statute of limitations on wrongful death claims that stipulates claimants must file suit within two years of the victim’s death.

 Family members of the decedent may be entitled to compensation for economic and non-economic damages, including: